-Dr. Bigazzi joined UBC in 2015, with a joint appointment in the Department of Civil Engineering and the School of Community and Regional Planning.
-Dr. Bigazzi received his Ph.D. in Civil Engineering from Portland State University (PSU) in 2014.
-His research areas include transportation emissions and air quality, active travel behavior, traffic management and modeling, and the effects of urban transportation systems on health.
+Dr. Bigazzi holds a joint appointment in the Department of Civil Engineering and the School of Community and Regional Planning at UBC.
+He received his Ph.D. in Civil Engineering from Portland State University in 2014, investigating urban bicyclists’ uptake of traffic-related air pollution.
+His primary research areas include active travel behaviour (walking and cycling), usage of emerging human-electric hybrid vehicles such as e-bikes, motor vehicle emissions and air quality, traffic management and travel modeling.

 Usman is a masters student in the School of Community and Regional Planning (SCARP) at UBC.
 He got his bachelor’s degree in planning in 2015 from the School of Planning and Architecture, New Delhi.
 His research interests includes active transportation and air quality.
 Prior to joining the REACT team in September 2018, he was working as a researcher with the Clean Air and Sustainable Mobility team of a public interest research and advocacy organisation based in New Delhi, Centre for Science and Environment (CSE).
 He is working under the supervision of Dr. Alex Bigazzi on evaluating the effectiveness of active school travel programs.